With the controversial rules that surround red diesel, it can get a little confusing knowing what vehicles and machinery we can legally use it in.

-After a community consultation period, HMRC changed red diesel rules to allow operators of tractors, light farming vehicles and agriculture material handlers to use red diesel in their vehicles when gritting public roads.
+After a community consultation period, HMRC changed red diesel rules in 2013, to allow operators of tractors, light farming vehicles and agriculture material handlers to use red diesel in their vehicles when gritting public roads.

 Previously farming vehicles were only allowed to use red diesel for off-road purposes.
 Only purpose-built gritters were allowed to use red diesel while gritting public roads.